The HR Credibility Gap: 7 Ways to Gain Trust with IT, Finance

 She pointed to key indicators of success, including:

-- Faster onboarding times
+- Faster onboarding times tied to earlier productivity

-- Higher adoption rates of self-service tools
+- Higher adoption rates of self-service tools that reduce IT support tickets

-- Higher productivity and engagement.
+- Higher productivity and engagement tied to measurable workforce outcomes

 Gupta also stressed the importance of tracking the effectiveness of people analytics and AI tools to ensure they enable smarter, data-driven decisions that support strategic objectives.